irezystible/620project/UserTesting.md

 <br> [Milestone 4](https://irezystible.github.io/620project/Milestone4)
 <br> [Milestone 5](https://irezystible.github.io/620project/Milestone5)

 To wrap up the project, some user testing and refinements were done to the hi-fi prototype.
 Due to COVID-19, the team was able to test only a select number of people.
-Users are not reflective of the primary personas, unfortunately.
+Most of the users are not reflective of the primary personas, unfortunately.

 ### Buttons: